crcx/parable/Style_Guide.md

 ## Comments

 * Avoid superfluous comments
-* All functions should have stack comments
+* All functions should have stack comments at the start
+* All permanently named functions should have a descriptive comment at the end

 Stack comments in Parable are a compact form, using short codes in place of actual words.
 These codes are listed in the next section.